blacklabelops-legacy/atlassian/AtlassianStack/README.md

 Prerequisite:

-If you want to try the stack on your local compute then setup the following domains in your host settings (Mac/Linux: /etc/hosts):
+If you want to try the stack on your local compute then setup the following domains in your host settings (Mac/Linux: /etc/hosts, Windows: %systemroot%\system32\drivers\etc\):

-* jira.yourhost.com
+* `127.0.0.1 jira.yourhost.com`
-* confluence.yourhost.com
+* `127.0.0.1 confluence.yourhost.com`
-* bitbucket.yourhost.com
+* `127.0.0.1 bitbucket.yourhost.com`
-* crowd.yourhost.com
+* `127.0.0.1 crowd.yourhost.com`

 Running the software stack:

 Download the blacklabelops docker-compose file by running:

+Windows:

+Download the repository and extract: [ZIP](https://github.com/blacklabelops/atlassian/archive/master.zip)

+Mac/Linux:

 ~~~~
 $ mkdir AtlassianStack